 Cube organizes your data into a flexible hierarchy of dimensions or categories:

 - Top-level dimensions are the main organizational structure of your data.
 Your Cube can contain up to eight top-level dimensions, set up by our team when we build your Cube.
-These dimensions appear as tabs across the top of the dimensions section in the Cube web portal.
+These dimensions appear as tabs across the top of the dimensions section in the Web portal.

 - Parent dimensions are the next level down in the dimensions hierarchy.
 Parent dimensions have one or more child dimensions and hold data that rolls up from these children.

 - Child dimensions are the lowest level in the dimensions hierarchy and store data as values.
-Child dimension values are line items or transactions mirrored and mapped from your source system, calculated from a formula, or published from the Cube spreadsheet add-on.
+Child dimension values are line items or transactions mirrored and mapped from your source system, calculated from a formula, or published from the Spreadsheet add-on.

-View the transactions and their attributes that make up a value by drilling down on a cell using the Cube spreadsheet add-on.
+View the transactions and their attributes that make up a value by drilling down on a cell using the Spreadsheet add-on.

-A flat file is a CSV that contains a data table of records, transactions, or other data in a format Cube will recognize.
-Flat files can be routinely uploaded into Cube via the data tables area in the Cube web portal when a direct integration isn't available.
+A flat file is a CSV or TXT file that contains records, transactions, or other data in a format Cube will recognize.
+Flat files can be routinely uploaded into Cube via the data tables area in the Web portal when a direct integration isn't available.

 Automate calculations in Cube by saving commonly used formulas as a part of your data hierarchy.
-These formulas will recalculate whenever changes are made to your data, and the values can be fetched to your spreadsheet using the Cube spreadsheet add-on.
+Formulas will appear as a child dimension and have a calculator icon in the "Type" column.
+These formulas will recalculate whenever changes are made to your data, and the values can be fetched to your spreadsheet using the Spreadsheet add-on.

 General Ledger (GL)